 - A parent must apply and qualify for the Stay-at-Home Subsidy Program.
 Subsidy application forms are available online or by calling the Child and Family Services Authority Child Care Subsidy Office.

 - Parents provides all payments to WEPS as per the typical process.

-- Once WEPS recieves the subsidy reimbursement from the Government, you are issued a check reimbursing you for the subsidy amount.
+- Once WEPS receives the subsidy reimbursement from the Government, you are issued a check reimbursing you for the subsidy amount.

 Talk to a tax professional or visit the CRA website for further details!